Humanities for Life Internship

 The Humanities for Life (HFL) Summer Internship Program, funded by a grant from the Andrew W. Mellon Foundation, connects students interested in the arts and humanities to paid internship opportunities with non-profit arts and cultural organizations in the Rochester area.
 These internships help students access traditionally unpaid opportunities that highlight the value of the humanities in the workplace while building critical skills for post-graduation success.

-First-year, sophomore and junior students at the College of Arts, Sciences and Engineering are eligible to apply, including international students and Dual Degree Eastman Students.
+First-year, sophomore and junior students in Arts, Sciences & Engineering at the University of Rochester are eligible to apply, including international students and Dual Degree Eastman Students.

 In addition to securing a full-time summer internship, accepted students join a community of current and past HFL interns, develop a network with all participating organizations, and participate in educational and social programming supported by the Greene Center for Career Education and Connections.